kostyrko/kontrolqa/content/blog/e2e/playwright-static-code-analysis.md

 draft: false
 ---

-While working with [Playwright](https://playwright.dev/)(PW) test automation framework I found myself randomly committing to the remote repo focused tests marked with `only` method.
-In the past i.e. while using [Cypress](https://docs.cypress.io/) I was aided a plugin which does a static code analysis catching `only` method and by that detects and stops you from committing focused tests and having that in mind > [stop-only](https://www.npmjs.com/package/stop-only) (`Detects '.only' left in the code accidentally.
-Works with "describe", "context" and "it".`).
+While working with [Playwright](https://playwright.dev/) test automation framework I found myself randomly committing to the remote repo focused tests marked with `only` method.
+In the past i.e. while using [Cypress](https://docs.cypress.io/) I was aided a plugin which does a static code analysis catching `only` method and stops you from committing focused tests > check out this plugin here: [stop-only](https://www.npmjs.com/package/stop-only)
+  >"Detects '.only' left in the code accidentally.
+Works with "describe", "context" and "it".

 Although this plugin could be applied to other test automation frameworks as well, this time I was looking for a tool which would broaden the context of static test analysis and one which would have a possibility to expand with my test suite.

-Options which I found suitable where 1/ using a dedicated plugin: [eslint-plugin-playwright](https://github.com/playwright-community/eslint-plugin-playwright) (check the list of [Supported Rules](https://github.com/playwright-community/eslint-plugin-playwright#list-of-supported-rules) - btw.
-Cypress also has a similar plugin [eslint-plugin-cypress#rules](https://github.com/cypress-io/eslint-plugin-cypress#rules) which strangely doesn't catch focused tests and its rule list is somewhat short) or 2/ or configuring a bare eslint for the project myself.
+Options which I found suitable where

+1/ using a dedicated plugin: [eslint-plugin-playwright](https://github.com/playwright-community/eslint-plugin-playwright) (check the list of [Supported Rules](https://github.com/playwright-community/eslint-plugin-playwright#list-of-supported-rules) - btw.
+Cypress also has a similar plugin [eslint-plugin-cypress#rules](https://github.com/cypress-io/eslint-plugin-cypress#rules) which strangely doesn't catch focused tests and its rule list is somewhat short)

+2/ or configuring a bare eslint for the project myself

-I went with the latter for the maintenance reasons: 1/ I didn't feel the need of adding a plugin which rules I didn't need to follow at this stage 2/ I figured out it would be easier to maintain rather than relay on a third party
+I went with the latter for the maintenance reasons:

+1/ I didn't feel the need of adding a plugin which rules I didn't need to follow at this stage

+2/ I figured out it would be easier to maintain rather than relay on a third party

+the recipe to implement it is as follows:
 ## Eslint

 1. Add four eslint related plugins during setup process (all will come in handy)